paulczar/paulczar.github.io-source/content/page/resume.md

 * As a joke I wrote a 100 lines of code IPVS load balancer called [lolbalancer](https://github.com/paulczar/lolbalancer), but have actually found it to be useful on occasion for demonstrations.

 * Over Christmas 2014 I built out [Factorish](https://github.com/factorish/factorish) as a concept to show managing the life-cycle and configuration of applications in Docker using service discovery, and built several example apps such as [Percona with Galera Replication](https://github.com/paulczar/docker-percona_galera) and the [ELK stack](https://github.com/factorish/factorish-elk).
-Concepts with have found their way into tools such as [Container Pilot](https://github.com/joyent/containerpilot) and [Habitat.sh](https://habitat.sh).
+Some of these concepts have found their way into tools such as [Container Pilot](https://github.com/joyent/containerpilot) and [Habitat.sh](https://habitat.sh).
 I also used it as a basis for a [blog post](http://tech.paulcz.net/blog/factorish_and_the_12_fakter_app/) and a series of talks I gave on Dockerizing apps that really shouldn’t be Dockerized.

 ## Professional Accomplishments